vergonha/lulu/readme.md

   <img src="https://i.pinimg.com/736x/d0/ca/e3/d0cae31793946506809acee48eeceab5.jpg" width="30px">
 </h1>
 <p align="center">
-A lightweight cross-platform C++ game engine from scratch with custom allocator and OpenGL rendering </p>
+A lightweight cross-platform C++ game engine from scratch with a memory management system and OpenGL rendering</p>
 </div>

 **LuluProject** is my personal exploration into the world of low-level graphics programming, memory management, and game engine architecture.
 This is **not** intended to be a production-ready engine, but rather a hands-on educational project where I'm learning:

 - Low-level graphics programming with OpenGL
-- Memory management and custom allocators
+- Memory management system design and tracking logic
 - Game engine architecture design
 - Cross-platform development concepts
 - Performance optimization techniques